Root Division

-The Root Division's Executive Director is Michelle Mansour, since 2007.

 History

 The organization was founded in 2002, by three graduates of San Francisco Art Institute.
-It operated out of the 3175 17th Street building in the Mission District, a 7,000-square-foot space owned by the nonprofit Seven Teepees.
+For many years it operated out of the 3175 17th Street building in the Mission District, a 7,000-square-foot space owned by the nonprofit Seven Teepees.
 Due to gentrification and a steep rise in rent, Root Division had to leave the building in 2015.
 They were awarded funds from the city and county of San Francisco's Nonprofit Displacement Mitigation Fund, as well as fund raised for the expenses of moving and remodeling to their new location at 1131 Mission Street in the Mid-Market/South of Market neighborhood.
 The new location is a 13,000-square-foot building, almost doubling their space.